marceloverdijk/restfbmessenger/README.md

 The RestFB Messenger library does basically all the low level plumbing and provides the user a high level API to implement the chatbot.

-The user only has to implement the `com.github.marsbits.restfbmessenger.webhook.CallbackHandler` interface or extending the convenient `com.github.marsbits.restfbmessenger.webhook.AbstractCallbackHandler` like below:
+The user has to implement the `com.github.marsbits.restfbmessenger.webhook.CallbackHandler` interface or extending the convenient `com.github.marsbits.restfbmessenger.webhook.AbstractCallbackHandler` like below: